Sunday, May 26, 2019

 This institution is an equal opportunity provider and employer.
-This material was funded by USDA's Supplemental Nutrition Assistance Program (SNAP) through a California Department of Aging grant.
+This material was funded by USDA's Supplemental Nutrition Assistance Program (SNAP - which is known in California as the Healthy Living Program) through a California Department of Aging grant.
 SNAP provides nutrition assistance to people with low income.
 It can help you buy nutritious foods for a better diet.
 To find out more, contact Kern County Department of Human Services at (661) 868-8813.

 What is the “Healthy Aging” Newsletter?

 The “Healthy Aging” Newsletter will be issued on a bi-monthly or more frequent basis as a way to provide our seniors with additional information regarding the healthy choices they can make to lead healthier lives.
 Heart Disease, Diabetes, and other chronic diseases affect many people in their Golden Years.
 But healthy choices can make a difference!

 Why are Healthy Choices Important?

 Seniors in Kern County face many challenges as they age.
 Nutritional challenges include poor nutrition that can lead to nutrition related chronic diseases.
 Challenges to receiving the correct amount of physical activity can also lead to an increased incidence of chronic disease.

 Eating a healthy diet can help prevent or slow the onset of chronic diseases such as heart disease, diabetes, and hypertension, or dementia.
 Eating a healthy diet can also help control your weight.